 - Records relating to the formulation of National Policy on Education of 1985.

 - Records relating to the politically sensitive affairs of the Aligarh Muslim University between1965 to 1981.

 - Transfer of ‘education’ from List-II to List-III of the seventh schedule.

 - Proposals for ‘privatization’ of higher and technical education from time to time.

 - Constitution/ reconstitutions of the Central Advisory Board of Education.

 - Internal discussions in the Ministry on several parliamentary debates on ‘state of education in the country’.

-– Setting up separate Councils for Research in Social Sciences, History and Philosophy (after protracted controversy whether government could directly fund research institutions or whether UGC could function as the canalizing agency).
+- Setting up separate Councils for Research in Social Sciences, History and Philosophy (after protracted controversy whether the government could directly fund research institutions or whether UGC could function as the canalizing agency).